marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This is where it gets interesting.

-Since one of my requirements is that the newly created Micrio 3.0 library can run in **any** (previously compatible) browser, this means that even *Internet Eplorer 10* should be able to run the JS.
+Since one of my requirements is that the newly created Micrio 3.0 library can run in **any** (previously compatible) browser, this means that even *Internet Explorer 10* should be able to run the JS.

 Which (and I really tried), *it didn't*.